MSallermann/chemfit/docs/src/usage/general.rst

 :py:class:`scme_fitting.combined_objective_function.CombinedObjectiveFunction`:
     This is a utility class, used to add several objective functions (optionally weighing) them into a single combined objective function.

+:py:class:`scme_fitting.multi_energy_objective_function.MultiEnergyObjectiveFunction`:
+    This is a utility class derived from CombinedObjectiveFunction.
+It is used to combine several reference configurations and energies into a single objective function.